This post is also available in:

 As many as there are convenience stores across Japan, Japanese bento boxes also come in all shapes, sizes, prices, and appetites.
-Be it Seven Eleven, be it Lawson, be it Family Mart, it is more than comfortable to get access to a varied selection of bento boxes for decent prices, diverse types of food.
+Be it Seven Eleven, be it Lawson, be it Family Mart, it is more than comfortable to get access to a varied selection of bento boxes for decent prices and diverse types of food.
 Because of this convenience, bento boxes have gradually made convenience stores a go-to place to grab lunch; you will likely see many office workers rushing into these places to buy their bento boxes for themselves or their coworkers.

 These seemingly small and standard bento boxes are regarded as the life and soul of many Japanese people.
-They ingrained in the mind of citizens of Japan and carried as an essential piece of the national culture.
+They were ingrained in the mind of the citizens of Japan and carried as an essential piece of the national culture.
 For this reason, bento is much more than just a standard lunchbox.

 But first, what exactly IS a bento?
 Bento (弁当) is a single-portion take-out or home-packed meal common in Japanese cuisine.
 For many foreigners, the word may ring a bell, but you may not know what exactly makes a traditional, commonly-seen bento.
-You may also wonder what Japanese usually puts in a bento box.
+You may also wonder what the Japanese usually puts in a bento box.

 Rice – the base and must-have ingredient of just about every bento; one without it would be like a hamburger without the burger.
 However, with only one common element, the Japanese always know how to elevate it with different ways of preparation.
 These include: